kiryaserg/zapp-pipes-provider/README.md

 * **name<String>**: name of the provider. this string will be used as the scheme for making requests inside the app, and should only contain UTF-8 compatible alphabetical characters and dashes `-`
 * **manifest**: the manifest is an object containing the following properties :
   * **handlers<[String]>**: strings of `request_type` handled by the provider.
 All request must contain a `type` parameter which matches one of the handlers declared here.
 If a request is made to an unregistered `request_type`, the zapp-pipes bundle will throw an error.
-  * **help<Object>**: the help object is supposed to provide help for all supported `request_type`.
+  * **help**: the help object is supposed to provide help for all supported `request_type`.
 Ideally, should provide a description object, and a parameters array which declares all the other parameters required for performing the relevant `request_type`
 * **handler: (providerUtils) -> (params) -> providerResult<Promise:Any>** : the handler method should be a curried function which returns the result of the request.
 The currying enables the core library to inject the parameters and the utility functions the provider may require.

 Here is an example of a provider implementation